aceetheridge/LegoMindstormEV3Sorting/README.md

 Run through all of the cells in order.

 You will need to create a https://www.kaggle.com/ username to download the images and labels but this is free.
+Add your Kaggle username and apikey to the kaggle.json file.

 Note: You only have to run till the point where it downloads from kaggle to get all the images.
 If you want to add more images continue with this script.